 At Sampford Peverell we regularly invite parents and carers to join us in a range of events including worships, celebrations and special events.
-We are keen to develop our PTFA and welcome parental involvement.
+We have a strong PTFA and we always welcome new members.
 We are keen to explore parental skills and talents so that we can work well as a team to support and develop the whole school community.